algattik/cortana-intelligence-call-center-cognitive-services-solution/README.md

 -   Click Next and then select Finish.

--   The publish folder will have an .exe file, you can install the demo locally using this file.
+-   The publish folder will have an .exe file, you can install the solution locally using this file.